 Please enjoy this transcript of my interview with Stewart Brand (@stewartbrand), the president of The Long Now Foundation, established to foster long-term thinking and responsibility, the leader of the Revive & Restore project, which seeks to bring back extinct animal species such as the passenger pigeon and woolly mammoth, and former founder, editor and publisher of The Whole Earth Catalog (WEC), which changed my life when I was a little kid.
-It was transcribed and therefore might contain a few typos.
-With some episodes lasting 2+ hours, it’s difficult to catch some minor errors.
+Transcripts may contain a few typos—with some episodes lasting 2+ hours, it’s difficult to catch some minor errors.
 Enjoy!

 Listen to the interview here or by selecting any of the options below.

 DUE TO SOME HEADACHES IN THE PAST, PLEASE NOTE LEGAL CONDITIONS:

 Tim Ferriss owns the copyright in and to all content in and transcripts of The Tim Ferriss Show podcast, with all rights reserved, as well as his right of publicity.

 You are welcome to share the below transcript (up to 500 words but not more) in media articles (e.g., The New York Times, LA Times, The Guardian), on your personal website, in a non-commercial article or blog post (e.g., Medium), and/or on a personal social media account for non-commercial purposes, provided that you include attribution to “The Tim Ferriss Show” and link back to the tim.blog/podcast URL.
 For the sake of clarity, media outlets with advertising models are permitted to use excerpts from the transcript per the above.

 WHAT IS NOT ALLOWED: